TomoriNow/flutter-inventory/README.md

 ## List all the widgets you used in this assignment and explain their respective functions.

+In this assignment, most of the Flutter widgets are nearly the same with Assignment 8, however, there are new widgets used in the `login.dart`, `detail_page.dart`, `register.dart`, `main.dart`, and `list_item.dart`.
+Therefore, I will only be going over on all the new widgets used in this assignment.

+### main.dart

+1. Provider: This widget comes from the Provider package, which is used for state management in Flutter.
+It allows you to provide a value (in this case, an instance of CookieRequest) to the entire widget tree.
+This is often used for dependency injection, making the provided value accessible to any widget that needs it.

+2. LoginPage (Stateless Widget): This is a widget representing the home screen of the application where users are required to log in with their username and password.
+Being a stateless widget, it means that the properties of this widget cannot change once it is created.

+3. CookieRequest: It is a custom class that is instantiated and provided from the `pbp_django_auth` package.
+This class is used to make HTTP requests or managing cookies in the application.

+### login.dart

+1. LoginPage (Stateless Widget): This is the main application widget, representing the entire Flutter application for the login page.
+It is a stateless widget, meaning its properties cannot change once it is instantiated.
+The build method returns the root widget of the application.

+2. LoginPage (StatefulWidget): This is a stateful widget representing the login page of the application.
+It has a corresponding state class (_LoginPageState) that holds mutable properties (meaning it can change state dynamically due to external events as well as due to changes in the input from the user).

+3. SizedBox: SizedBox is a box model widget that forces its child to have a specific width, height, or both.
+In this code, it is used to add vertical spacing between the text fields and buttons.

+4. ElevatedButton: ElevatedButton is a material design button that includes an elevation effect when pressed.
+It is used for the login button and the "Create an account" button.

+5. AlertDialog: AlertDialog is a material design dialog that displays alert messages to the user.
+It is used to show a dialog in case of a failed login attempt.

+6. Navigator: Navigator is a widget that manages a stack of route objects and provides methods for managing the stack, such as pushing a new route onto the stack.

+7. RegisterPage: A page for user registration.
+It is navigated to when the "Create an account" button is pressed.

+8. Provider: This widget comes from the Provider package, used for state management in Flutter.
+It is used to obtain the `CookieRequest` instance from the widget tree, allowing the login functionality to make HTTP requests.

+9. CookieRequest: It is a custom class that handles cookie-based authentication.
+The login method is used to send login requests.

+### detail_page.dart

+1. ItemDetailPage (StatelessWidget): This is a stateless widget representing the page that displays details of a specific item.
+It takes an Item object as a parameter and displays its details.

+2. Center: Center is a widget that centers its child within the parent.
+In this code, it centers the Card widget containing the item details.

+3. Card: Card is a material design widget that represents a card.
+It can have rounded corners, shadows, and other styling options.
+In this code, it is used to display the item details with elevation, rounded corners, and padding.

+4. SizedBox: SizedBox is a box model widget that forces its child to have a specific width, height, or both.
+In this code, it is used to add vertical spacing between different Text widgets.

+5. FloatingActionButton: FloatingActionButton is a material design floating action button.
+In this code, it is used to provide a button that, when pressed, navigates back to the previous page (item list page) using `Navigator.pop()`.

+6. Icon: Icon is a widget that displays a material design icon.
+In this code, it is used as the child of the FloatingActionButton to display an arrow-back icon.

+7. Column: Column is a widget that arranges its children in a vertical array.
+In this code, it is used to stack the various Text widgets vertically, displaying different details of the item.

+### list_item.dart

+1. ViewItemPage (StatefulWidget): This is a stateful widget representing the page that displays a list of items when a user is logged into the Flutter app.
+It includes a FutureBuilder to handle asynchronous data fetching and display loading indicators or the fetched data accordingly.

+2. FutureBuilder: FutureBuilder is a widget that simplifies the process of working with futures.
+It takes a Future (which refers to an object that represents a value that is not yet available but will be at some point in the future) and a callback function that builds the widget tree based on the future's state (loading, error, or data available).
+In this code, it is used to fetch a list of items asynchronously and build the UI accordingly.

+3. fetchItem (Function): Although not a widget, this is A function that performs an HTTP GET request to a specified URL to the local host ('http://127.0.0.1:8000/json/'), retrieves JSON data, decodes it, and converts it into a list of Item objects.

+4. ListView.builder: ListView.builder is a lazily-loaded (a technique used to load only necessary items into a ListView as the user scrolls, rather than loading all items at once to improve performance) widget for efficiently building a scrolling, finite list of widgets.
+It is used here to create a scrollable list of items fetched from the server.

+5. Card: Card is a material design widget that represents a card.
+It can have rounded corners, shadows, and other styling options.
+In this code, it is used to wrap each item in the list.

+6. GestureDetector: GestureDetector is a widget that detects gestures made by the user.
+In this code, it wraps the ListTile to make the entire item tappable.

+7. ListTile: ListTile is a material design list tile that represents a single fixed-height row.
+It is used to display each item's name, price, amount, and description.
+When tapped, it navigates to the detailed view of the item.

 ## Explain how you implement the checklist above step by step! (not just following the tutorial).